Mid all the traffic of the ways

 Make in my heart a quiet place,

-And come and dwell therein.
+And come and dwell within;

 2 A little shrine of quietness,

-All sacred to Thyself,
+All sacred to thyself,

-Where Thou shalt all my soul possess,
+Where thou shalt all my soul possess,

-And I may find myself.
+And I may find myself;

 3 A little shelter from life’s stress,